 Ellen Smith tells us how Clicker 7 is being used to support 'Big Write' sessions and topic assessments at her school.

-"The children use Clicker in English, Language Arts, Social Studies, and Science - the teachers are able to create differentiated learning resources for them based on their lesson content, which enable those students to access the curriculum and participate in the same way as their peers."
+"The children use Clicker in English and Foundation subjects - the teachers are able to create differentiated learning resources for them based on their lesson content, which enable those pupils to access the curriculum and participate in the same way as their peers."

 Suzanne Lazarus shares how Colindale are using Clicker 7 to develop literacy skills across the school.

-This video was recorded at Willow Dene School, where they are using Clicker extensively to help students access the curriculum and find their voice.
+This video was recorded at Willow Dene School, where they are using Clicker extensively to help pupils access the curriculum and find their voice.

 Highfield School is a Foundation Special School designated for learners in the 11-19 year old age group.
 Elaine Blake tells us about the Clicker Expert Trainers Group her students have set up.

-Jon Hickman tells us how he has been using Clicker and the Clicker Apps to help ELL students and learners with special needs access the science curriculum.
+Jon Hickman tells us how he has been using Clicker and the Clicker Apps to help EAL students and learners with special needs access the science curriculum.

-"The outcomes have been very positive – all of the children have demonstrated significantly improved literacy skills.
+"The outcomes have been very positive – all of the children have demonstrated significantly improved literacy skills, and overall attainment has improved by a least a couple of sub-levels per child.
 Their work is much easier to read and they are able to get their ideas down much more quickly, and achieve a lot more within the time frame of a lesson.
-What’s really important is that with the help of Clicker, they are encouraged to use that key subject-specific vocabulary in context, and produced more detailed explanations."
+What’s really important is that with the help of Clicker, they are encouraged to use that key subject-specific vocabulary in context and produced more detailed explanations."

 The school’s Sixth Form Enterprise Group have used Clicker to create an interactive storybook of ‘Alice in Wonderland’.